MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_KeywordPlanner_StatisticsTrafficEstimates.md

   - **Limited by budget**: You may sometimes see a shaded area in the graph.
 This means that our system estimates that your budget is too low to accommodate all the clicks and impressions available for your keywords for the shaded bids.
 You may also see the line in the graph curving down.
 This means that the estimated number of clicks your keywords might get are decreasing as your bid increases.

     To get more clicks and impressions, try increasing your daily budget.
 By increasing your budget, your ads may get more clicks and impressions.
 You can also try to lower bid, as it might reduce the average amount you pay when your ad gets clicked and help your budget go further to get more clicks.
-  - **Estimates are not available in the tables**: If you haven’t entered a bid and daily budget (optional), you will see dashes “-“ in the table.
+  - **Estimates are not available in the tables**: If you havenâ€™t entered a bid and daily budget (optional), you will see dashes â€œ-â€œ in the table.
 Enter **Bid amount** and **Daily budget** (optional) and select **Get estimates** to view the weekly estimates.

-    If you see a dash “-“ instead of a number in the **Avg.
+    If you see a dash â€œ-â€œ instead of a number in the **Avg.
 Position** column, our system determined that your ad will likely not get any impressions.
 Historical ad performance for your ad and other ads using similar keywords are used to calculate the average position.
-Usually, you’ll see a dash when different factors like your bid or click-through rates aren’t sufficient to earn an ad position.
+Usually, youâ€™ll see a dash when different factors like your bid or click-through rates arenâ€™t sufficient to earn an ad position.
 Try to increase your bid amount to get an average position estimate.

 - **Comparing your ad impression share to competitor domains and market leader domains**